-NARICT Develops Non-Toxic Alternative To Sniper | Leadership Newspaper
+NARICT Develops Non-toxic Alternative To Sniper | Leadership Newspaper

 The National Research Institute for Chemical Technology (NARICT) says it is currently developing non-toxic chemical product for the Nigerian market as a substitute for the killer sniper pesticide.

-The Director General of NARICT, Prof. Jeffrey Barminas, disclosed this in an exclusive interview with the News Agency of Nigeria (NAN) on Thursday in Abuja.
+The director general of NARICT, Prof Jeffrey Barminas, disclosed this in an exclusive interview with the News Agency of Nigeria (NAN) yesterday in Abuja.

 Speaking on the partial ban of “sniper’’ following rising suicide cases traced to the toxic chemical product, Barminas said the alternative by NARICT will help to mitigate the tragic occurrences.